Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 9.4.0 =
+ * Improvement: More detailed feedback when using CLI commands.
+ * Improvement: On activation, detect `EXTENDIFY_PARTNER_ID` constant and run `wp rsssl activate_recommended_features`.
+ * Improvement: Standardize RSS onboarding hoster list to brand names.
+ * Improvement: "Disable user enumeration" now returns 401 Unauthorized (instead of 404 Not Found) for non-authenticated requests to the /wp/v2/users/ endpoint.
+ * Include SimplyBook in “onboarding” and “other plugins” sections.
+ * Fix: Adjust plugin initialization timing to prevent a textdomain warning.

 = 9.3.5 =
 * April 29th, 2025
 * Improvement: Tested up to WordPress 6.8